 In addition, ZipRecruiter has a “TrafficBoost” option that allows employees to send out applications via email and post on even more job boards.
 While this option isn’t free, ZipRecruiter has a referral program where you can earn $100 in credits to use for this option.

 Finally, ZipRecruiter’s mobile app is extremely easy to use.
-While you probably will need to set up your account online, once you do have this set up, you can access your dashboard on your phone and receive real-time alerts.
-You can search resumes or jobs on the mobile app, contact candidates or employers, and make changes as needed to your profile.
+While you probably will need to set up your account online, once you do have this setup, you can access your dashboard on your phone and receive real-time alerts.
+You can search for resumes or jobs on the mobile app, contact candidates or employers, and make changes as needed to your profile.
 The mobile app is also free.